 To provide such stringent data, the platform sent a request to the airline’s website to access their database and get relevant data via API.
 The website responded with the data which API delivered to the platform and the platform displayed it on the screen.

 Here, the flight booking app/platform and airline’s website act as endpoints while API as the intermediate streamlining the data sharing process.
 When talking about communicating the endpoints, the API works in two ways, namely: REST and SOAP (see definition above).

 Though both the methods bring effective results, mobile app development companies prefer REST over SOAP since SOAP APIs are heavy and platform-dependent.

 To understand the API lifecycle and working process in detail, contact our experts today!

 Now coming to the main part – How to develop an API?
 What tools and technologies to choose?
 What practices to adopt for an effective API development?

 Tools for API Development (like a PRO..)

 While there are a plethora of tools and technologies equipped into the process of creating an API, the popular tools and products for developing APIs for developers are:

 a) Apigee: It is a Google’s API management provider that assists the developers and entrepreneurs to triumph at digital transformation by reestablishing towards an API approach.

 b) APIMatic and API Transformer: These are other popular tools for API development.
 They offer sophisticated automatic generation tools to build top-quality SDKs and code snippets from API specific formats and transform them into other specification formations, such as RAML, API Blueprint, etc.

 c) API Science: This tool is primarily used for evaluating the performance of both internal APIs and external APIs.

 d) API Serverless Architecture: These products assist mobile app developers in designing, building, publishing and hosting APIs with the help of a cloud-based server infrastructure.

-e) API-Platform: This open-source PHP framework is apt for web API development.
+e) API-Platform: This is one of the open-source PHP framework that is apt for web API development.

 f) Auth0: It is an identity management solution used to authenticate and authorize APIs.